 Active Service in World War II

-The Miami left the Pacific Theater in May and headed to San Francisco for upgrades and repairs, and while in port the war ended with the surrender of Japan.
+The Miami left the Pacific Theater in May and headed to San Francisco for upgrades and repairs, and while in port, the war ended with the surrender of Japan.
 After being fixed up, the Miami headed back to the western Pacific.
 She accepted surrenders of several islands near Okinawa and performed other post-war duties.
-She left for Long Beach, California in December and participated in training for naval reservists until she was decommissioned and was entered into the reserve fleet in 1947.
-She was not struck from the Naval Vessel Register until 1961.
-She was sold for scrapping in 1962.

 Asbestos on the USS Miami

-The problem with using so much asbestos on ships like the Miami was that exposure was possible and exposure to asbestos can cause mesothelioma, asbestosis, lung cancer, and potentially other types of respiratory illnesses as well.
+The problem with using so much asbestos on ships like the Miami was that exposure to asbestos can cause mesothelioma, asbestosis, lung cancer, and potentially other types of respiratory illnesses as well.
 This happens when someone inhales the fibers of asbestos.
-When well contained, this is not much of a risk, but on a ship, damage, maintenance work, and regular wear and tear can cause those fibers to work loose from materials.

 When well contained, asbestos is not much of a risk.
 On a ship, damage, maintenance work, or regular wear and tear can cause those fibers to work loose from asbestos materials.